ktung/poker-planning/ROADMAP.md

 - fix username mandatory (use https://svelte.dev/docs/kit/form-actions)
   - Add a button to insert random names on home and join page
   - Generate random if null ?
-- Password protected rooms
 - Use chat to notify when user changes votes if show votes enabled
-- Add a how to use section in about page
-  - Click on table
-  - Discuss to reach consensus
 - Improve chat UI : add username on message
 - Improve UI : copy to clipboard (italic, icon)
 - Push messages "Team recommanded value : X"